George Schuyler: Socialist beginnings

-Early journalist days
+Early career

+Writing

-By the mid-1920s, Schuyler had become disillusioned with socialism, believing that socialists were frauds who actually cared very little about Negroes.
+By the mid-1920s, Schuyler had become disillusioned with socialism, believing that socialists were frauds who actually cared very little about Black people.
 Schuyler's writing caught the eye of journalist and social critic H. L. Mencken, who wrote, "I am more and more convinced that [Schuyler] is the most competent editorial writer now in practice in this great free republic."
 Schuyler contributed ten articles to the American Mercury during Mencken's tenure as editor, all dealing with Black issues, and all notable for Schuyler's wit and incisive analysis.
-Because of his close association with Mencken, as well as their compatible ideologies and sharp use of satire, Schuyler during this period was often referred to as "the Negro Mencken."
+Because of his close association with Mencken, as well as their compatible ideologies and sharp use of satire, Schuyler during this period was often referred to as "the Black Mencken."

 In 1926, the Pittsburgh Courier sent Schuyler on an editorial assignment to the South, where he developed his journalistic protocol: ride with a cab driver, then chat with a local barber, bellboy, landlord, and policeman.
 These encounters would precede interviews with local town officials.
 In 1926, Schuyler became the Chief Editorial Writer at the Courier.
 That year, he published a controversial article entitled "The Negro-Art Hokum" in The Nation, in which he claimed that because blacks have been influenced by Euroamerican culture for 300 years, "the Aframerican is merely a lampblacked Anglo-Saxon" and that no distinctly "negro" style of art exists in the USA.
 Langston Hughes's "The Negro Artist and the Racial Mountain", a response to Schuyler's piece, appeared in the same magazine.
 Schuyler objected to the segregation of art by race, writing about a decade after his "Negro-Art Hokum" in an essay that appeared in The Courier in 1936: "All of this hullabaloo about the Negro Renaissance in art and literature did stimulate the writing of some literature of importance which will live.
 The amount, however, is very small, but such as it is, it is meritorious because it is literature and not Negro literature.
 It is judged by literary and not by racial standards, which is as it should be."

-From 1929 to early 1930, Schuyler edited the Illustrated Feature Section, a newspaper insert sponsored by William Bernard Ziff Sr. with distribution of approximately 300,000 copies.
+From 1928 to early 1929, Schuyler edited the Illustrated Feature Section, a newspaper insert sponsored by William Bernard Ziff Sr. with distribution of approximately 300,000 copies.

 In 1929, Schuyler's pamphlet Racial Inter-Marriage in the United States called for solving the country's race problem through miscegenation, which was then illegal in most states.